dainylcua/dev-to-dev/README.md

-# Dev-to-Dev App
+# Dev-to-Dev

-Allows user to browse software development topics of interests and have discussions with other developers from all over.
+Dev-to-Dev allows users, specifically bootcamp students, to browse software development topics of interests and have discussions with other developers from all over the world.

 # Getting Started